raiden-network/raiden/docs/custom-setups/custom_token.rst

 6. Confirm the transaction from MetaMask when prompted.

 In the Remix Ethereum IDE terminal you should now see an output similar to the picture below.
-Congratulations, you have now successfully deployed a token to ethereum!
+Congratulations, you have now successfully deployed a token to Ethereum!

 .. image:: remix_deploy3.png